Akshityadav007/Web-Development/Week-8/2.PaytmProject/backend/README.md

     userId: "userId of newly added user"
 }

 💡 Note - We are not hashing passwords before putting them in the database.
-This is standard practice that should be done, you can find more detaisl here - https://mojoauth.com/blog/hashing-passwords-in-nodejs/
+This is standard practice that should be done, you can find more details here - https://mojoauth.com/blog/hashing-passwords-in-nodejs/
 - I am using 'Argon2' (can also use Bcrypt) hashing technique to hash passwords.

 Method: POST